 Please check our Dates and Rates for updated availability.

 PLEASE NOTE: Starting in 2019 participation in JOLI will be contingent upon the successful completion of our new 10th grade edah (age group).
 Additionally, all applicants will be asked to write an essay and be interviewed by one of our staff, to ensure the program is the right fit for each applicant.

 The Jewish Outdoor Leadership Institute (JOLI) at Ramah in the Rockies trains Jewish teens (entering 11th &12th graders) to become competent and confident outdoor leaders.
 JOLI participants spend about half of their time living alongside others on the Ramah in the Rockies ranch, and half of their time backpacking through the Rocky Mountains backcountry.
 Participants live in their own tent with a counselor but share facilities with chalutzim at Ramah in the Rockies.

 What is the goal of JOLI?

 Is JOLI the same as third year Bogrim?

 Absolutely not!
-JOLI have opportunities to be leaders much more so than the Bogrim chalutzim do.
-This is true on the masa’ot and also at the chava.
-Not only are the masa’ot more challenging, and take place in areas of Colorado where we do not usually send our younger chalutzim, but they are designed to teach you how to navigate and survive in the alpine wilderness.
+JOLI chalutzim have far more opportunities to be leaders than do Bogrim chalutzim.
+This is true on masa’ot and also at the chava.
+Not only are the masa’ot more challenging, and take place in areas of Colorado where we do not usually send our younger chalutzim, but they are designed to teach chalutzim how to navigate and survive in the alpine wilderness.
 In fact, the second masa is entirely led by the JOLI participants, with the madrichim present only if real emergencies arise.
-At the chava, JOLI participants spend more time in advanced training from learning Wilderness First Aid to apprenticing in a specific program area to planning their own peulot to being CITs for the younger chalutzim.
+Additionally, at the chava, JOLI participants spend more learning advanced training in Wilderness First Aid, apprenticing in a specific program area, planning their own peulot, and even acting as counselors-in-training for the younger chalutzim.

 What are some of the highlights of JOLI?